 If you’re looking for a challenge, why not try Via Ferrata in the Lake District?
-Honister slate mine (see map below) is home to the UK’s first Via Ferrata and offers two routes of varying length and difficulty.
-Both routes provide a fantastic opportunity to sample exposure usually only experienced through climbing and mountaineering.
+Honister slate mine (see map below) is home to the UK’s first Via Ferrata and offers three routes of varying difficulty.
+All three routes provide a fantastic opportunity to sample exposure usually only experienced through climbing and mountaineering.

-To start this activity we kit you up with a harness, helmet and a set of Via Ferrata lanyards which we use to clip to a steel cable that runs from the bottom of the mountain to the top.
-This provides our safety system as we make progress up the exposed northern flanks of Fleetwith Pike.
+To start this activity we kit you up with a harness, helmet, and a set of Via Ferrata lanyards which we use to clip to a steel cable that provides our safety system.
+Depending on the chosen route, we make progress up the exposed northern flanks of Fleetwith Pike or within its labyrinth of tunnels and caverns.

-The Via Ferrata at Honister also provides great insight into slate mining and the rich industrial history of the area which dates back some 800 years.
-Both routes start after a section of mine tunnels and roughly follow an old miners incline which was used to transport slate out of the various mine levels.
+The Via Ferrata at Honister also provides great insight into slate mining and the rich industrial history of the area which is thought to date back to Roman times.
+All three routes start after a section of mine tunnels and roughly follow the old mine workings.

 The Classic Via Ferrata roughly follows the old miner’s incline.
 Iron ‘staples’ and sections of ladders have been installed to make progress easier.
 This route starts with a relatively easy section which gives you a taste of what it’s all about.